Trick or Treat? Letting your child go out on Halloween without you

 Background check

-With a simple online search, you can see the exact addresses of all convicted felons and sexual offenders in your neighborhood.
-With this information, you can forewarn your tween and his friends to avoid these houses.
+With a simple online search, you can see the exact addresses of all the people with felony convictions and the sexual offenders in your neighborhood.
+With this information, you can forewarn your tween and his friends to avoid these houses when they are trick-or-treating without you.

 Plan their route

-Make sure that you and your tween are on the same page with the trick-or-treating route he is going to take.
-Get a map of your neighborhood and sit down with him before he leaves.
-Trace the path that he needs to take and emphasize the importance of sticking to it.
-This way, if anything happens, you know where he should be.
+Make sure that you and your tween are on the same page with the trick-or-treating route they are going to take.
+Get a map of your neighborhood and sit down with him before they leave.
+Trace the path that they need to take and emphasize the importance of sticking to it.
+This way, if anything happens, you know where they should be.

 Check in regularly